Maternal Health Support for Texas Mothers

 maternal health of all Texas mothers.

-Mission Statement: Our core belief is that every woman has the right to safe, equitable, and quality maternal healthcare across the state, regardless of race, age, socioeconomic status, insurance status, or location.
+Our core belief is that every woman has the right to safe, equitable, and quality maternal healthcare across the state, regardless of race, age, socioeconomic status, insurance status, or location.
 Working together, we can eradicate the health and racial disparities that continue to be significant drivers of maternal mortality and morbidity in Texas and across the U.S.

 -